carloshkayser/data-pipeline-with-apache-kafka/slides/presentation.md

 - It is simple to scale the solution to support a larger number of messages

-- In addition, Apache Spark Strutured Streaming is used in production envinronment of big techs [1]
+- In addition, Apache Spark Structured Streaming is used in a production environment of big techs [1]